 The aircraft were designated XJR2S-1 by the USN and received the BuNo.
 12390 to 12392, c/n 4401 to 4403, although they were finished in civil markings and registered NC41880 (initially NX41880) to NC41882; AEA named them Excalibur, Excambrian and Exeter respectively.
 Powered by four 1,200 hp R-1830-S1C3-G Twin Wasps, the first was flown on January 18, 1942, the first transatlantic flight was made on June 20, 1942, while all three aircraft had been delivered by June 1942.

-NC41880/12390 crashed on takeoff at Botwood, Newfoundland, on October 3, 1942, 5 out of 11 crew and 6 out 26 passengers were killed.
+NC41880/12390 crashed on takeoff at Botwood, Dominion of Newfoundland, on October 3, 1942, 5 out of 11 crew and 6 out 26 passengers were killed.
 The other two made 405 transatlantic crossings before being retired by AEA in October 1945.
 In1946 NC41882/12392 was sold to TACI Ltda.
 (Transporte Aéreo de Carga Internacional) of Montevideo, Uruguay, registered as CX-AIR.
 It was damaged beyond repair while landing on the Río de la Plata, off Montevideo, on August 15, 1947, 4 out of 5 crew killed but both passengers survived.

 NC41881/12391 was rebuilt to carry freight in 1950, stranding at Ancón Harbor, near Lima, Peru.
 In 1957 it was acquired by Avalon Air Transport of Avalon, California, and flown back to the USA, reregistered N41881.
 The airline was renamed Catalina Airlines in 1963, and operations were ended in 1968.
 Sold to Antilles Airboats in the Virgin Islands, the VS-44A was damaged beyond economical repair by rocks on January 3, 1969, while taxiing in Long Bay, Charlotte Aunalie, Virgin Islands, and it was beached in 1972.